mileweb/docs-content-ecp/en/docs/portal/accessing-portal/navigating-ui.md

 ## Dashboard

 The [Dashboard](</docs/portal/dashboard.md>) is the landing page after you log in to the ECP.
-It provides an overview of resource quotas consumption and resource usage metrics.
+It provides an overview of resource quotas status and resource usage metrics.

 ## Reports